BlackToppStudios/Jagati/README.md

    - CreateCoverageTarget - ✔
    - UseStaticLinking - ✔
    - AddManualJagatiLibrary - (Tested indirectly by AddJagatiLibrary tests in Libraries tests)
    - AddJagatiLibrary - ✔
+   - AddSourceFile - ✔
+   - AddHeaderFile - ✔
-   - AddJagatiDoxInput - The reason we are doing this, testable with variable checks and cache checks
+   - AddJagatiDoxInput - ✔
+   - AddSwigEntryPoint - ✔
+   - AddTestTarget - Need to test error conditions.
+   - AddTestClass - Need to test error conditions.
    - AddJagatiConfig - Testable by variables and by reading file with EmitConfig
    - EmitConfig - testable by reading file
    - AddJagatiCompileOption - testable by reading file with EmitConfig